 Currently we are in the market for three major packages of work, these are:

 While the project is at an early planning stage, we are committed to maximising our local sourcing strategy whenever feasible.
 As such, we are open to local suppliers registering their interest and explaining their capabilities.

 As we are in the early stages of development, it is important to note that once tenders have been awarded, further opportunities may be available.
 We welcome and encourage local businesses and service providers to register their interest in the project.

 To register your interest fill in the form below and briefly tell us about your business.
 We will then provide you with regular updates on opportunities to get involved with the project.

-Ideally located near the Port Kembla to process incoming green hydrogen shipments and, in the interim, near the Port Kembla Gas Terminal, the proposed site is 2km from the nearest residential area.
+Ideally located on Berth 101 in Port Kembla Port, the proposed site is 2km from the nearest residential area.

 Port Kembla was selected following a detailed engineering assessment into potential locations in the Illawarra region and had the benefit of being near the new Port Kembla LNG Terminal.
 This terminal will supply LNG gas to the power station to generate electricity for NSW in the initial phase.